energywebfoundation/dsb-client-gateway/README.md

 cd get-started && docker-compose up
 ```
 Once all the servers are up and running. please follow below steps

- 1, create secret path 'dsb'
+  - create secret path 'dsb'
     * open a browser visit http://localhost:8200, type in token 'root'
     * Press `Enable new engine` , select `KV` and press 'Next' , in the path input type `dsb` , press on Method options and select Version to be `v1` and press Enable engine
- 2, ddhub-clientgateway should accessbile at http://localhost:3009, api docs at http://localhost:3009/docs
+  - ddhub-clientgateway should be accessbile at http://localhost:3009, api docs at http://localhost:3009/docs

 ### Start with kubernetes by using helm chart manually

-To run the ddhub-gateway stack on a kubernetes cluster. make sure you have `helm` installed, and `kubectl` configurated.
+To run the ddhub-gateway stack on a kubernetes cluster. make sure you have `helm` installed, and `kubectl` configurated for accessing the cluster.
 before start running any deployment, created a namespace 'ddhub-gateway' for the deployment (optional)
 ```
 kubectl create namespace ddhub-gateway
 ```

-1, Deploy vault secret engine
+##### 1, Deploy vault secret engine
 ```
 helm repo add hashicorp https://helm.releases.hashicorp.com helm install vault hashicorp/vault --namespace ddhub-gateway
 ```
 once all the servers for vault are running, run command `kubectl port-forward service/vault 8200:8200 -n ddhub-gateway` then follow:
-  1, follow this [guide](https://learn.hashicorp.com/tutorials/vault/getting-started-ui?in=vault/getting-started) jump to step 5 with open your browser at http://localhost:8200
+  - Open your browser at http://localhost:8200 and then follow this [guide](https://learn.hashicorp.com/tutorials/vault/getting-started-ui?in=vault/getting-started) jump and start from step 5
-  2, create secret path 'dsb'
+  - create secret path 'dsb'
     * open a browser visit http://localhost:8200, type in token, value for 'root_token' from the json file you downloaded from step one,
     * Press `Enable new engine` , select `KV` and press 'Next' , in the path input type `dsb` , press on Method options and select Version to be `v1` and press Enable engine

-2, Deploy ddhub-gateway
+##### 2, Deploy ddhub-gateway

 add ewf helm repo
 ```
 helm repo add ewf https://aemocontainerregistry.azurecr.io/helm/v1/repo